quist00/python-humanities-lesson/episodes/03-index-slice-subset.md

 Robert Aytoun.
 How many are there?

 3. Experiment with other queries.
-Create a query that finds all rows with a Page Count value > or equal to 1.
+Create a query that finds all rows with a checkouts  > or equal to 1.

 4. The `~` symbol in Python can be used to return the OPPOSITE of the selection that you specify in Python.
 It is equivalent to **is not in**.
-  Write a query that selects all rows with Date NOT equal to 1500 or 1600 in the eebo data.
+  Write a query that selects all rows with publication_date NOT equal to 2002 or 2003 in the works data.

 ::::::::::::::::::::::::::::::::::::::::::::::::::